chefdog/azure-ng-codecoverage/README.md

 Next Azure will ask to configure the pipeline.
 Select the 'Starter Pipeline', it will create a basic YML file.
 Save and run the pipeline.

-The YML file should be part of your code base, so be sure to fetch and pull.
+The YML file should be part of your code base and will be pushed into Git, so be sure to fetch and pull.
+In order to modify the YML file, you could do that in Azure DevOps or locally in VS Code.
+The most easy way is to use Azure DevOps.
+You can drag and drap predefined tasks into the YML file.

 ### 5.1. trigger, pool and vars

 First part of the YML file, is the setup.
+The default template had one trigger and that is main.
+We want to have both main and develop as triggers in order to start the build pipeline.
+The pool we will not modify.
+Next we have some variables, one for build configuration and one for angular's build configuration.

 trigger:
   branches:
     include:
       - develop
-      - master
+      - main

 pool:
   vmImage: 'ubuntu-latest'